 What is condensation?

 Condensation happens when excess moisture in the air meets a cold surface and turns into water droplets.
-Everyday things like cooking, cleaning, showering, bathing and breathing produce excess moisture in our homes.
-Condensation is more likely to occur in winter; this is because surfaces like windows and walls are colder and there is more moist, warm air inside our homes.
+Everyday activities like cooking, cleaning, showering, bathing, and even breathing produce moisture in our homes.

-If you spot condensation on a surface, wipe it down with a dry, clean cloth or towel.
+If you notice condensation on a surface, simply wipe it down with a clean, dry cloth or kitchen towel. -

 What is damp?